Mesothelioma Cancer Centers

 Doctors Affiliated with this Treatment Facility

-In 1944, a second law was passed – the Public Health Service Act – which made the NCI part of the National Institutes of Health, the nation’s medical research center.
+In 1944, a second law was passed, the Public Health Service Act, which made the NCI part of the National Institutes of Health, the nation’s medical research center.
 In 1971, then-President Richard Nixon signed into law the National Cancer Act of 1971, which broadened the scope and responsibilities of the NCI “in order to more effectively to carry out the national effort against cancer.”

 Because the NCI is run by the federal government, its leaders are appointed by the president of the United States.
 In May 2010, Dr. Harold Varmus, a Nobel Prize-winning scientist, was appointed to the position by President Barack Obama.
 He is the agency’s 14th director.

-Mesothelioma Treatment at the National Cancer Institute
+Mesothelioma Clinical Trials at National Cancer Institute

 Author: Linda Molinari